 Samsung Galaxy S8 and S8 Plus

-If global users is your goal, the Galaxy S8 and S8 Plus rank in the top 10 in most Western Europe countries.
+If global users are your goal, the Galaxy S8 and S8 Plus rank in the top 10 in most Western Europe countries.
 In fact, Samsung’s Galaxy series has consistently been a top contender globally.

 Samsung Galaxy A5